 Throughout my career I have worked in all levels of eating disorder care.
 I spent several years working in Residential and Partial Hospitalization for Eating Disorders at Remuda Ranch in Arizona.
 In 2011, I accepted a position at Western Washington University overseeing their Nutrition Program.
 I taught university classes in exercise science, psychology, and human nutrition, and counseled students through the Student Health Center.
 In 2016, I opened my outpatient private practice Flourish Food and Body.

-My approach to nutrition was forever altered.
-With renewed passion, I began to expand my knowledge of intuitive eating, size acceptance, and joyful sustainable movement.
-Today, I have been counseling in the field of eating disorder recovery for more than 10 years, and have worked with hundreds of individuals (children, adolescents and adults) on the disordered eating spectrum.
+Today, I have been counseling in the field of Eating Disorder recovery for more than 12 years, and have worked with thousands of individuals (children, adolescents and adults) in recovery from disordered eating.
 I am recognized as a Certified Eating Disorder Dietitian by the International Association of Eating Disorder Professionals (iaedp), as well as approved supervisor for dietitians considering this certification.

-I fondly refer to myself as an Anti-Diet Dietitian.
 I counsel from a weight inclusive standpoint, meaning I am not for weight loss, and I am not against it.
-I believe that if we honor the body's signals and practice self care, our weight will settle at a place that is unique to each of us.
-I incorporate principles of Intuitive Eating® into counseling sessions.
+I believe that if we honor the body's signals and practice self care, our weight will settle at a place that is unique to each individual.
+I incorporate principles of Intuitive Eating® and Body Trust into counseling sessions.
 I work with clients to understand their relationship with food & body, and to restore food to it's rightful place as a source of nourishment and pleasure, and merely one aspect of a full and flourishing life.